Optimal two-phase sampling designs for generalized raking estimators with multiple parameters of interest: Optimal two-phase study designs for one parameter

 \subsection{Multiwave sampling in two-phase designs}

-Neyman allocation is particularly useful in two-phase settings where a strong relationship exists between the EHR data and validated data.
+Neyman allocation is particularly useful in two-phase settings where a strong relationship exists between the phase 1 data and validated data.
 In these cases, $\sigma_k$ in Equation (\ref{eq:NeymanAll}) can be closely approximated by fitting the target regression model on the phase 1 data to generate estimates $h_i^*$ of $h_i$ and using the within-stratum standard deviations of $h_i^*$ as estimates for $\sigma_k$ \citep{kulich2004improving, Breslow2009a}.
-Further, these $h_i^*$ can serve as informative auxilary variables for GR estimation.
+Further, these $h_i^*$ can serve as informative auxiliary variables for GR estimation.
 In practice, however, phase 1 variables will not always be highly correlated with the true optimal allocation parameters.
 To handle such scenarios, \cite{Mcisaac2015} suggest dividing phase 2 into a series of subphases, which are often referred to as waves.
-In this way, information about the phase 2 variables themselves collected in previous waves can be used to inform the sample allocation in subsequent waves.
+Information about phase 2 variables collected in previous waves can then be used to inform sample allocation in subsequent waves.
 A further benefit of this adaptive, multiwave approach is that it allows strata to be subdivided during phase 2, thus offering another avenue for efficiency gain.
-Optimal stratification occurs when optimum allocation assigns an equal amount of samples to each stratum \citep{Sarndal2003, Amorim2021}.
-Theoretically, one wave per sampling unit would ensure the maximum amount of information is available at each decision point, but this rarely practical.
-Instead, a more modest choice of 4-6 waves has been found to be useful \citep{Shepherd2023}.
+Optimal stratification occurs when optimum allocation assigns an equal number of samples to each stratum \citep{Sarndal2003, Amorim2021}.
+Theoretically, one wave per sampling unit would ensure the maximum amount of information is available at each decision point, but this is rarely practical.
+Instead, a more modest choice of 2-6 waves has been found to be useful \citep{Shepherd2023}.
 The simulations in this work are carried out over 4 waves.